-The VMC will meet at least annually to develop and approve annual VMC work plans for Vibrio vulnificus illness reduction and review progress.
-A series of work plans, each covering a one-year period shall be adopted.
-The first work plan and progress review period will cover a seventeen-month period from August 1, 2001 to December 31, 2003 followed subsequently by annual work plans.
+December 31, 2005; then January 1, 2006 to December 31, 2007.

 Work plans will include goals, tasks, performance measures and assessment methods to track and achieve progress towards the illness reduction goals.
 The work plans will be developed by the VMC and approved by the VMC membership.
 The chair of the VMC will deliver a written annual progress report, including a summary of the previous year's progress made in the education program, to the ISSC March executive board meeting.
 The report shall be made available to the general membership.
-The annual work plan structure, outlined below, provides adaptive management and assures consistent progress towards the illness reduction goals.
+The biennial annual work plan structure, outlined below, provides adaptive management and assures consistent progress towards the illness reduction goals.
 If annual assessment of progress towards achieving the illness rate reduction goals show inadequate progress the VMC shall incorporate actions into current and subsequent work plans to assure success in achieving those goals.
 In addition, if annual review shows inadequate progress the VMC will develop issues for deliberation at the 2005 biennial meeting to consider actions such as:

-- increased educational efforts.
+- increased educational efforts,

 - limited harvest restriction,

 - reduction in time from harvest to refrigeration,

 - phased-in post-harvest treatment requirements, or

 - other equivalent controls.